franton/MacMini-Server-AutoBuildScript/README.md

 2) Admin password for root and admin accounts should really be passed to this script for security rather than baked in.
 (Ick but it is a v.1 release).

+3) Feedback on screen outside of the Console logs would be nice.
+Maybe with Casper 9.32 onwards ...

 Current Known Issues
 ====================